cilium/cilium/Documentation/kubernetes/install.rst

 Installation Guide
 ******************

+.. note:: This is the detailed installation guide aimed at production
+          installations.
+If you are looking to get started quickly, the :ref:`gs_minikube` or the :ref:`k8s_quick` guide may be better options.

 This section describes how to install and run Cilium on Kubernetes.
 The deployment method we are using is called `DaemonSet` which is the easiest way to deploy Cilium in a Kubernetes environment.
 It will request Kubernetes to